jianantan/Rapidly-Exploring-Random-Tree/README.md

 - **RRT Planner** to receive a map, initial pose, and goal pose, and calculate and publish a collision-free path as a `nav_msgs::Path` msg

 #### Map Server
-We have provided 5 example map images in the [resources](resources) directory that can be used to test your RRT implementation.
+2 example map images are provided in the [resources](resources) directory that can be used to test your RRT implementation.
 The map server node is responsible for loading a map file and publishing it as a `nav_msgs::OccupancyGrid` on the `/map` topic.
 To select the map file that should be loaded and published, configure the parameters in [cfg/map.yaml](cfg/map.yaml) file.